LearnersGuild/learning-os/game/skills-levels-abilities.md

 ### MongoDB

+#### Level 0
+- Install MongoDB locally
+- Configure MongoDB locally
+- Create a MongoDB database
+- Connect to a MongoDB database with a shell
+- Create a document in a MongoDB database
+- Update a document in a MongoDB database
+- Delete a document in a MongoDB database
+- Find a single document by id in a MongoDB database
+- Find a single document by a non-id attribute in a MongoDB database
+- Find multiple documents in a MongoDB database

 #### Level 1
+- Provision a local development MongoDB database
+- Configure a local development MongoDB database
+- Connect local app to a local development MongoDB database
+- Select and integrate an Object-Document Mapper (ODM)

+#### Level 2
+- Provision a local test MongoDB database
+- Configure a local test MongoDB database
+- Connect local app to a local test MongoDB database

+#### Level 3
 - Provision a remote production MongoDB database
 - Configure a remote production MongoDB database
 - Connect production app to a remote production MongoDB database